martinandersson/nomagichttp/README.md

 Best of all, the API design is based on the firmly held belief that all forms of magic are evil.
 Annotations, "beans" and God-like "context" objects will never be a part of the library.
-Top priority is killer JavaDocs, developer joy, and no waste of time.
+Top priority is killer JavaDocs, developer happiness, and no waste of time.

 [JavaDoc is available.][0-1]